amarahAI/FastApi-App/README.md

 # FastApi-App
-A setup to implement FastAPI using Langchain, WatsonX, LLM

 This project sets up a FastAPI application that acts as an interface for interacting with a language model, specifically the Watson X language model.

 Here's a description of the project: